Browser does not support script.

 You can borrow a laptop from our self-service LapSafe cabinets, these are situated in the Science Centre and also in Ashley2 (coming soon to Blackheath Lane).
 The LapSafe devices are all full Windows 10 laptops, with the usual Microsoft Office applications like Word and Excel as well as a number of web browsers, and can be borrowed for up to 48 hours.

 They are perfect to borrow at the start of your day and keep with you around our campus.
 Take notes in lectures, browse the web for help during tutorials, do group work with your friends in the coffee shop - or even just check out the latest memes while taking a break.

 You won't get a power supply or any kind of charger, so we wouldn't recommend taking them home, but as long as you have them back within 48 hours you can take them wherever you like.

 That's all there is to it.
-You might want to check that you can log in to the device OK; if you have any questions speak to a staff member on the Digital Garage which is just round the corner, marked with a 27 on our campus map (PDF, file size: 342KB) .
+You might want to check that you can log in to the device OK; if you have any questions click on the DigiChat widget on our homepage to chat to a member of staff.

 If you do not have a device that you can use for your studies at home, you can apply for a long-term loan of a device, which will last for the whole academic year.
 In order to make an application you must be:

 All students who meet the above criteria can apply for a long-term laptop loan.
 As we have a limited number of laptops available for long term loans priority will be given to students who are: